cookbookgeeks/webkochbuch/README.md

 ### Run webkochbuch locally

- - webkochbuch currently works with its old database tables.
-There is a script called webkochbuch_createtables_experimental.sql to create the corresponding database tables.
+ - Install postgesql, start it and create a new database.
+ - Call the sql script "webkochbuch_createtables_experimental.sql on the database (replace 'username' with your postgres username).
- - IMPORTANT: Due to the fact that this Version is build to run on heroku and similar platforms, you have to edit line 19 in server.xml of your local spring IDE to make hyperlinks and includes work!
+ - Due to the fact that this Version is build to run on heroku and similar platforms, you have to edit line 19 in server.xml of your local spring IDE to make hyperlinks and includes work!
- - The user of your database which is used by webkochbuch must have the rights to read and write the corresponding tables.
-  To achieve that, open a sql command line and type;
-  GRANT SELECT on recipes to username;
-  GRANT CREATE on recipes to username;
-  GRANT DELETE on recipes to username;
-  GRANT UPDATE on recipes to username;
- - Follow the instructions of the experimental database script to create a sequence for automatic id incrementation!
  - webkochbuch reads its database url (including username and password) from an environment variable called DATABASE_URL.
    You have to set this environment variable on your local setup to be able to connect to your database.
+   It looks like that: postgres://username:password@hostname:port/database
+ - Create a directory where webkochbuch can store uploaded files.
+You have to make sure that webkochbuch has the rights to write/read on that directory.
+Store the path to the directory in an environment variable called WEBKOCHBUCH_UPLOADS_DESTINATION
+ - Now, run webkochbuch using the spring tool suite or call the corresponding maven commands.

 ### Future plans